Seamless Multimodal Transportation Scheduling: Numerical Evaluation

-A more detailed pairwise comparison of \textbf{BP} with \textbf{NF} appears in the right plot of Figure~\ref{fig:NFVersusBP} (here we only include instances with $\timewindow = 5$).
-The coordinates are the runtime of \textbf{NF} and the runtime of \textbf{BP}.
-The size of the dot correspond to $\nPassengers$ (increase in size as $\nPassengers$ increases) and the color of the dot corresponds to the ratio of the number of passengers to the number of destinations (i.e., the average number of passengers per destination).
-This plot more readily reveals the advantage of \textbf{BP}\textemdash in only a few, small, instances is the runtime of \textbf{NF} lower than that of \textbf{BP}.
+A more detailed pairwise comparison of \textbf{CG} with \textbf{NF} and \textbf{BAS} appears in the plots of Figure~\ref{fig:NFVersusBPandBAS}.
+The coordinates are the runtime of \textbf{NF} and the runtime of \textbf{CG} and \textbf{BAS}, respectively, in the left and right plot, in seconds in log-scale.
+The size of each point correspond to $\nPassengers$ (increasing in size as $\nPassengers$ increases) \secondrev{and} the color of each point corresponds to $\alpha$.
+This plot more readily reveals the advantage of \textbf{CG}.
+In only 17 of the smallest instances is the the runtime of \textbf{NF} smaller than that of \textbf{CG}.
+Additionally, the relative superiority of \textbf{CG} grows as $\alpha$ decreases and the objective is more scaled to the number of CV trips.
+A similar comparison of runtime exists for \textbf{CG} versus \textbf{BAS}, except that for smaller instances \textbf{BAS} is more efficient, while for larger instances \textbf{CG}, an exact approach, can be more efficient than the heuristic \textbf{BAS}.

+It is also noteworthy to compare the relative quality of the solutions obtained by \textbf{BAS} to the exact approach \textbf{CG}.
+The plot in Figure~\ref{fig:NFVersusBP-Scatter} depicts a scatter plot with the same coordinates as those in the right plot in Figure~\ref{fig:NFVersusBP-Scatter} comparing the runtimes of \textbf{CG} and \textbf{BAS}, but this time colored by the percent improvement in objective function value of the solution obtained by \textbf{CG} over those obtained by \texttt{BAS}, which is always non-negative because \textbf{CG} is an exact approach \secondrev{ and always finds optimal solutions with the 10 minute timeout}.
+The interesting observation is that for small $\alpha$, \textbf{CG} and \textbf{BAS} obtain nearly the same solution quality, but \textbf{CG} is more efficient.
+For large $\alpha$, \textbf{CG} takes slightly longer than \textbf{BAS} but obtains higher quality solutions.
+We therefore observe that for any setting of $\alpha$ there are gains that can be realized by utilizing the exact approach.